olleheugene/nRF-DTM/README.md

-## Getting Started
+# Getting Started

-How to use UI based NRF DTM

 ---
+## How to use UI based NRF DTM

+There are two types to use this tool.

 #### Basic environment